leonmayanja/Grp7-Assignment1/README.md

 display_student_info(student)
 ```

+### Explanation

+1. `input_student_info()`
+- Prompts the user to enter a student’s name, age, and marks for up to 3 courses.
+- Allows the user to enter 0 if a course doesn’t apply.
+- Returns the information as a dictionary.
+2. `calculate_average(marks)`
+- Filters out marks with a value of 0 (used to indicate missing courses).
+- Computes and returns the average of the remaining valid marks.
+3. `display_student_info(student)`
+- Displays the collected student information and their average grade (to two decimal places).

 ## Question 2: Check Palindrome

 ### Instructions:
 Write a function that asks the user to input a string and checks if the string is a palindrome (reads the
 same forwards and backwards).
 Print "Yes, it is a palindrome" or "No, it is not a palindrome".

+**Note**: A `palindrome` is a word or phrase that reads the same backward as forward.

+### Solution

 ```python
 def is_palindrome():